-Having a prospective birth mother change her mind can be devastating.
+Having a prospective birth mother change her mind after connecting with her through your online adoption profile can be devastating.
 But being the target of an adoption scam is worse in many ways.

 Although some waiting parents forget it, prospective birth mothers actually do have the right to change their mind.
 And when they do so, it’s not for malicious reasons.